-Definitions of and guidance for graduation and exit strategies can be found in the publication Programs, published in the Food and Nutrition Technical Assistance II (FANTA-2) Project.
-More information on sustainability can be found in the Technical References for Development Food Security Activities
+Definitions of and guidance for graduation and exit strategies can be found in the publication Effective Sustainability and Exit Strategies for USAID FFP Development Food Assistance. published by the Food and Nutrition Technical Assistance III (FANTA-3) Project.
+More information on sustainability can be found in the Technical References for Development Food Security Activities.